mlrun/mlrun/docs/change-log/_index.md

 #### Feature store
 - Support Redis as an online feature set for storey engine only.
 (See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).)
 - Support GCP objects as a data source for the feature store.
-- Fully support ingesting with pandas engine, now equivalent to ingestion with `storey` engine:
+- Fully support ingesting with pandas engine, now equivalent to ingestion with `storey` engine (TechPreview):
    - Support DataFrame with multi-index.
    - Support mlrun steps when using pandas engine: `OneHotEncoder` , `DateExtractor`, `MapValue`, `Imputer` and `FeatureValidation`.
 - Add new step: `DropFeature` for pandas and storey engines.
+(TechPreview)
 - Add param query for `get_offline_feature` for filtering the output.

 #### Frameworks